Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Intelligent Function Integration

 The above studies indicated that FAs reduce the MSE in AirComp, making the integration of FAs and AirComp a viable approach to enhance the performance of wireless FL systems, thus minimizing communication overhead.
 In \cite{137}, Park et al. integrated FAs into an AirComp-FL system and optimized antenna port selection to provide dynamic spatial diversity, which mitigates channel variations and improves signal aggregation.
-In \cite{138}, FA position optimization was proposed to strengthen user channel gains, thereby increasing the available data for FL and accelerating convergence.
-In \cite{139}, Ahmadzadeh et al. derived the performance gap between actual and optimal losses in AirComp-FL to quantify the impact of beamforming vectors and FA positioning.
-They reformulated the performance enhancement as a non-convex optimization problem, which is solved using DRL under the Markov decision process (MDP) framework.
 Moreover, Ahmadzadeh et al. in \cite{140} employed UAVs as FL clients to support IoT devices, jointly optimizing antenna placement and beamforming vectors to minimize MSE.
 Therefore the dynamic environmental challenges can be addressed by redefining the problem as an MDP suitable for a Twin Delayed Deep Deterministic policy gradient (TD3) algorithm.
+In \cite{138}, Ahmadzadeh et al. derived the performance gap between actual and optimal losses in AirComp-FL to quantify the impact of beamforming vectors and FA positioning.
+They reformulated the performance enhancement as a non-convex optimization problem and a Markov decision process (MDP), which is solved using a DRL framework.
+Furthermore, in \cite{139}, LSTM layers are integrated into a DRL framework to learn temporal correlations during user dynamic movement, enabling adaptive decision-making under different channel conditions.

 $\textbf{Summary and Insights: }$ Further research directions focus on coordinating the dynamic adjustments of the FA-assisted NTNs with the computation tasks performed by AirComp systems.
 Firstly, meticulously designed algorithms and communication protocols are needed to ensure that AirComp's computation resources remain synchronized with the constantly changing configuration of the FA-assisted NTNs.
 Additionally, resource constraints such as available CPU frequency and memory must be considered when optimizing AirComp's computations.
 Moreover, under dynamic conditions, both FA-assisted NTNs and AirComp need to make real-time adjustments rapidly to maintain optimal performance, requiring accurate system models and resource prediction algorithms.
 The optimization problem often becomes a non-convex optimization problem with complex dependencies between variables.